GMALF (Genting Malaysia Bhd) Piotroski F-Score: 7 (As of Jun. 26, 2026) — 40% Above Median

 Genting Malaysia Bhd Business Description

 Genting Malaysia Bhd is a resort and casino company and is a subsidiary of the holdings company Genting.
 The company has two primary business segments: Leisure & Hospitality and Properties.
 The Leisure & Hospitality segment operates numerous resorts, many of which include casinos, theme parks, concerts, restaurants, and retail shopping locations.
-The flagship resort operates five hotels, an amusement park, and entertainment venues.
-The Properties segment controls and leases real estate.
+The Properties segment controls and leases real estate, and the Investments & Others segment.
 The company generates the vast majority of its revenue in Malaysia.